ing-bank/baker/README.md

 A recipe is made out of **interactions** (system calls), **ingredients** (data) and **events**.
 A visual representation (shown below) of the recipe allows product owners, architects and developers to talk the same language.

+Events are colored in gray, ingredients in orange and interactions in lilac.
+An example web-shop recipe is:

 ![](webshop.png)